Hayley Warner: Early life

 As a young child, Warner was incredibly passionate about sports and set her sights on becoming the best, but at the age of seven, she was diagnosed with Legg–Calvé–Perthes disease which stripped her of her sporting dreams and forced her to learn to walk again.
 Through her struggle, music quickly became her therapy and true calling.
 When she was just twelve years old she started her first band, Cloud 9.
 From the ages of twelve to sixteen, she performed at 500 different venues around Australia.

-2009–present
+2009–2022: Australian Idol & songwriting

+In 2009, Warner auditioned for and ultimately placed second on the seventh season of Australian Idol.

-Warner signed to Sony Music shortly after the Australian Idol finale, on 22 November 2009.
-Her first single debuted and peaked at No. 11 on the ARIA Singles Chart on 20 December 2009, and was certified gold.
+Warner signed to Sony Music immediately after finale, and released her debut "Good Day" in December 2009.
+The song peaked at No. 11 on the ARIA Singles Chart and was certified gold.
+This was followed by "Hands Off" single and EP.

 In 2012, she signed a worldwide publishing deal with Sony ATV and began collaborating with songwriter and producers all around the world.